-Available online at: http://cecouncil.com/firm-element/
+Available online at: https://cecouncil.com/quarterly-highlights

-Please keep in mind that the data sources identified above are not an exhaustive list, and the written training plan may not need to include all of the factors identified in this guidance document.
+Please keep in mind that the considerations and topics identified above are not an exhaustive list, and the written training plan may not need to include all of the factors identified in this guidance document.
 Each firm will need to make the final determination as to what is included in the plan.

 To help prioritize the training needs identified in the needs analysis, firms may consider scoring or ranking the identified training needs based on business and risk factors at the firm.
-Business and risk factors to consider may include business initiatives, percentage business volume, regulatory inquiries and violations, compliance issues, etc. A robust needs analysis that includes training prioritization helps support the development of a risk-based written training plan.
+Business and risk factors to consider may include ongoing business initiatives, product or sales volume, regulatory inquiries and violations, compliance issues, changes since the last Firm Element needs analysis was conducted, etc. A robust needs analysis that includes training prioritization may help support the development of a risk-based written training plan.